Looking At My Financial Aid Options

 by Kevin Ree

-Deciding to attend college is exciting and empowering, but when assistance is needed to pay for school, this can include moments of confusion and misinterpretation that can have lasting impact.
+Deciding to attend college is exciting and empowering, but when assistance is needed to pay for school, this can include moments of confusion and misinterpretation that can have a lasting impact.

 Your financial aid game plan will often start with the ‘FAFSA’ (Free Application for Federal Student Aid) process to determine the types of financial aid you qualify for.
 You may be offered any or even a combo of these choices: